concord-consortium/quantity-playground/README.md

 2. Change flag from disabled to enabled
 3. Run `npm run start:secure:no-certs` to run `webpack-dev-server` in development mode with hot module replacement

+### Testing in CLUE and other projects

+The diagram-view is used in CLUE in the diagram tile, and possibly other projects as well.
+As you're making changes to this library, it can be helpful to test those changes within client projects without deploying.
+For more on this, see README.md in the diagram-view directory.

 ### Building

 If you want to build a local version run `npm build`, it will create the files in the `dist` folder.